-Agamben seems in this sense to continue a line of argumentation that is central to critical theory’s thinkers and that is captured by the trope of “youth.”
-He expresses an opposition to the withdrawal of youth from the educational arena because this means the evaporation of the potential to transcend social and political “enslaving” conditions.
-Because it transforms a genuine interaction between people to mere digital representations, online teaching for Agamben is devoid of the unmediated, intimate and “Erotic” relations central to Benjamin’s “community of learning.”
-There is thus a good reason to suspect that such a teaching is equivalent to what Benjamin called “vocational training” (the type of education that is consumed by the instrumental needs imposed by society) and Adorno presented as “enslavement.”
+Agamben appears to be continuing a line of argument that is central to critical theory’s thinkers and that is captured by the trope of “youth.”
+He expresses opposition to the withdrawal of youth from the educational arena because this means the evaporation of the potential to transcend social and political enslaving conditions.
+Because it transforms a genuine interaction between people into mere digital representations, online teaching for Agamben is devoid of the unmediated, intimate, and erotic relations central to Benjamin’s community of learning.
+There is good reason to suppose that teaching of this sort is equivalent to what Benjamin called vocational training, the type of education that serves the instrumental needs imposed by society, and Adorno presented as enslavement.

-Second, this shift in education also stands for the termination of being political, indeed for what could be termed an “acute de-politicization” of the human being.
-One should not confuse, however, Benjamin’s anti-political position (his so-called “theocratic anarchism”), with the type of de-politicized society that Agamben brings to the fore.
-Benjamin’s messianic project is invested in, and constructed for the sake of the political.
-The redemptive future that provides Benjamin’s metaphysics of youth with a basis, attests to this matter because it represents the hope that “suffering be remedied and society redeemed” (Gordon, 2016: 181).
+This shift in education also represents the termination of being political, of what could be termed the “acute de-politicization” of the human being.
+One should not confuse Benjamin’s anti-political position (his so-called “theocratic anarchism”), with the type of de-politicized society that Agamben is concerned about.
+Benjamin’s messianic project is invested in and constructed for the sake of the political.
+The redemptive future that provides Benjamin’s metaphysics of youth with its impetus attests to this fact; it represents the hope that “suffering be remedied and society redeemed” (Gordon, 2016: 181).

-I emphasize the concept of “future” in order to point out that we are dealing not with a concrete agenda or ideology to be implemented politically.
-This point seems to be especially important given the misuse of “youth” today and in the past in the name of horrific political agendas – from Fascism to Terrorism.
-Indeed, the concept is vulnerable to manipulations if for example mobilized to serve a concrete ideology.
-Benjamin, however, underlines the “future” as a messianic time that is always the “time to come” (Levine, 2014) of history that can never be a means to an ideological end.
-He, for example, clearly speaks in this context of the idea of “fulfilled time.”
-Thus for him it is this idea of a “fulfilled time” that “appears in the Bible as its dominant historical idea: the messianic time” (Benjamin 1996: 24).
-In messianic terms, the youthful “time of the now” can occur only as an “extra-historical” event within history (Kohlenbach, 2002: 34).
-It can be fulfilled in history, one may suggest, only by not being historically fulfilled.
-In his “Theological-Political Fragment” from 1921, Benjamin shows the extent to which this point remains for him decisive.
-“Nothing that is historical,” writes Benjamin, “can relate itself, from its own ground, to anything Messianic” (Benjamin 2006: 305-306).
-Benjamin’s “future” then points to a messianic moment that is openly seperated from historical temporality, albeit always exists as a “potential” of and within history.
-It is this potential that provides the hope for the redeeming of society with a basis.
-In such a way the “future” accentuates not a retreat from the world in any simple sense, but rather the oposite resonposibility for it.
+I emphasize the concept of the future to indicate that this is not a concrete agenda or ideology to be implemented politically.
+This point seems to be especially important given the misuse of “youth” today and in the past in the name of horrific political agendas – from fascism to terrorism.
+Indeed, the concept is vulnerable to manipulations if it is mobilized to serve a concrete ideology.
+Benjamin, in contrast, conceives of the future as a messianic time that is always the “time to come” (Levine, 2014) of history that can never be a means to an ideological end.
+In this context, Benjamin refers to the idea of “fulfilled time.”
+For him, the idea of a “fulfilled time” “appears in the Bible as its dominant historical idea: the messianic time” (Benjamin 1996: 24).
+In messianic terms, the youthful “time of the now” can occur only as an extra-historical event within history (Kohlenbach, 2002: 34).
+It can be realized, one may suggest, only by not being historically manifest.
+In his “Theological-Political Fragment” from 1921, Benjamin shows the extent to which this point remains decisive for him.
+“Nothing that is historical,” writes Benjamin, “can relate itself, from its ground, to anything Messianic” (Benjamin 2006: 305-306).
+Benjamin’s “future” points to a messianic moment that is explicitly removed from historical temporality, albeit always exists as a potential of and within history.
+It is this potential that provides the hope for the redeeming of society.
+In this way, the concept of the future evokes not a retreat from the world in any simple sense, but rather responsibility for it.